 Quantity of finished good to be produced.

-Select whether Capacity Planning takes place From Planned date forward or From Required by date backward.
-If From Planned date forward is selected, the Planned Date field is displayed under the Capacity Calculation field.
-If From Required by date backward is selected, then the Required By Date is displayed under the Capacity Calculation field.
-See Resource Allocation (Capacity Planning) for more details of how this works.
+Select whether capacity planning takes place From Planned date forward or From Required by date backward.
+If From Planned date forward is selected, the Planned Date field is displayed under the capacity calculation field.
+If From Required by date backward is selected, then the Required By Date is displayed under the capacity calculation field.
+See Resource Allocation (Capacity Planning) above for more details of how this works.

-- scheduling of the planned Production Orders (not released) in the Scheduler (planned view, coming soon)
+- scheduling of the planned production orders (not released) in the scheduler.

 Required by Date

-When the From Required by date backward method is selected in the Capacity Calculation field, the Required by Date date field becomes mandatory.
-In case if the order is built from a Sales Order, the field contains the Required by Date set in the Sales Order.
+When the From Required by date backward method is selected in the capacity calculation field, the required by date field becomes mandatory.
+In case if the order is built from a sales order, the field contains the required by date set in the sales order.
 However, the date can be edited.
-When From Planned date forward is set in the Capacity Calculation field, this field is autofilled with the calculated date.
+When From Planned date forward is set in the capacity calculation field, this field is auto-filled with the calculated date.